crystaltine/windowsminus1/README.md

 + You can set absolute paths for the file explorer using the top bar.
     - Paths are formatted like /folder1/folder2/file.txt or /folder1/
     - The input bar will autocorrect you if a string is improperly formatted.

+if you open console yes the library of babel is being generated in there every two seconds but whatever

 ### Things I wanted to add but didn't have time for:
++ Better styling bruh
 + Renaming files - recursively updating paths took too long and I just decided to not include it
-+ cd, ls, cat, etc. commands to the terminal
++ cd, ls, cat, mkdir, etc. commands to the terminal
-+ Opening multiple windows at a time
++ Opening multiple windows of the same process at a time
 + Maybe a lock screen and a login system?
 + Right click menus, options, etc.
 + Other apps like clock, calculator, settings, etc.

 ### Technology & Dependencies:
 + ReactJS 18.2 for appearance and JS for handling all the logic
+    - webpack, etc. (Everything that comes with cra)
     - (No Typescript (oops), Tailwind, etc.)
-+ npm gh-pages for deployment
++ npm gh-pages (dev dependency) for deployment

-I don’t feel like there is a need for a backend server here since 1.
-I don’t really want to keep one running and 2.
-Using Javascript on the client side is enough for the functionality I need.

 No other non-base packages used.